Nathan2820/technical-task/README.md

 **Arguments**

-- `"order date":date` date of the order.
+- `"orderDate":date` date of the order.
 - `"manufacturer":string` manufacturer of the vehicle.
 - `"model":string` model of the vehicle.
 - `"price":decimal` total price of the vehicle.